 1. Half cook the glutinous rice with the coconut milk.

-3. Heat your banana leaves under the fire, just enough to create that aroma and greener looks.
+3. Heat your banana leaves under the fire, just enough to create that aroma and greener look.
 I use the cooking gas burner.
 (Fire is restricted in Victoria during the fire season.)

 4. Divide your banana leaf according to the size you want.
 Make it a rectangular shape, similar to an A4 size paper.

-6. Scoop your half cooked sticky rice like scooping an ice cream into a cone shape banana leaf.
-While you hold your cone-like shape banana leaf, leave a little space to fold the tip of your banana leaf before you secure it with a toothpick to pin it if it's too short flap.
+6. Scoop your half-cooked sticky rice like scooping an ice cream into a cone-shaped banana leaf.
+While you hold your cone-like-shaped banana leaf, leave a little space to fold the tip of your banana leaf before you secure it with a toothpick to pin it if it's too short flap.

 7. Steam for an hour or until it’s cooked.
 Done!